 Gas appliance servicing

-Servicing focusses on maintaining the condition and functionality of an appliance.
+Servicing focuses on maintaining the condition and functionality of an appliance.
 Appliance servicing involves the following:

 - Is the appliance burning the gas safely?